Nasir El-Rufai

-Family
+Early life, education and career

+Childhood and education

 Nasir Ahmad El-Rufai was born on 16 February 1960 to a Fulani family in Daudawa.
-His father died while he was 8 years old, and he was sponsored through his early schooling by an uncle in Kaduna.
-El-Rufai is married to three wives, his first wife Hadiza Isma El-Rufai is a writer and novelist; she runs the Yasmin El-Rufai Foundation (YELF), set up in honour of their daughter who died in 2011.
+His father died while he was eight years old, and he was sponsored through his early schooling by an uncle.

-Education

-El-Rufai was educated in Barewa College.
-As a junior at the college, President Umaru Yar'Adua was the house captain of his dormitory.
+El-Rufai was educated at Barewa College.
+As a junior at the college, future president, Umaru Yar'Adua, was the house captain of his dormitory.
 In 1976, he graduated at the top of his class, winning the "Barewa Old Boys' Association Academic Achievement" Trophy.
-El-Rufai attended Ahmadu Bello University in Zaria, where he received a bachelor's degree in quantity surveying with first class honours.
+El-Rufai studied at the prestigious Ahmadu Bello University in Zaria, where he received a bachelor's degree in quantity surveying with first class honours.

 In 1984, he received a Master of Business Administration from Ahmadu Bello University.
-He has since attended several professional and post-graduate programs, including the Georgetown School of Foreign Service of Georgetown University in Washington, D.C and programs on privatization and leadership.
+He has since attended several professional and post-graduate programs, including the Georgetown School of Foreign Service of Georgetown University in Washington, D.C., and programs on privatization and leadership.

 In August 2008 he received a law degree from the University of London; and a master's degree in public administration from the John F. Kennedy School of Government of Harvard University in June 2009.
 He also received the Kennedy School Certificate in Public Policy and Management having spent 11 months as an Edward A. Mason Fellow in Public Policy and Management from July 2008 to June 2009.

+In 2017, he enrolled in for a Doctorate Degree in Governance and Policy Analysis at the United Nations University - Maastricht Economic and Social Research Institute on Innovation and Technology in Netherlands.

 Professional career

-In 1982, he founded El-Rufai & Partners, a quantity surveying consulting firm with three partners which he managed until 1998.
+In 1982, he founded El-Rufai & Partners, a quantity surveying consulting firm with three partners, which he managed until 1998.
 During the military juntas of 1983–1998, the firm received building and civil engineering contracts including during the construction of Abuja, making the partners "young millionaires".
 In addition to his practice, El-Rufai held management positions with two international telecommunications companies, AT&T Network Systems International BV and Motorola Inc.

 Early political career

-In 1998, following the death of military head of state General Sani Abacha, his successor General Abdulsalami Abubakar appointed El-Rufai as an economic advisor.
-In this role he worked with the World Bank and International Monetary Fund.

-In 1999, the military transferred power to President Olusegun Obasanjo.
-In November 1999, he was appointed the director of the Bureau of Public Enterprises, and secretary of the National Council of Privatisation where he spear-headed the privatisation of several government owned corporations alongside Vice President Atiku Abubakar.
+After the death of military dictator Sani Abacha, his successor Abdulsalami Abubakar began planning the peaceful transition of power, he set up an advisory policy committee which was referred to then as "the presidents think tank" of technocrats to aid in demilitarising the entrenched public administration following years of military dictatorship in Nigeria.
+Abubakar appointed El-Rufai as an economic advisor on his team in 1998, he resigned from his private sector positions and spent the next year of the transition working primarily on issues with the World Bank, International Monetary Fund, and other financial institutions overseeing the national privatisation program and electoral finance for the 1999 presidential election.
+On 29 May 1999, Abubakar transferred power to President Olusegun Obasanjo.
+In November 1999, Obasanjo appointed El-Rufai as the inaugural director of the Bureau of Public Enterprises, and secretary of the National Council of Privatisation where he spear-headed the privatisation of several government owned corporations alongside Vice President Atiku Abubakar.